-- (i) Leave is reserved for the parties to the Award to apply to vary tool allowances as set out in Clause 15(vi)(a) and compensation of tools as set out in Clause 15(vi)(d) of this Award in line with the Crown Employees (Skilled Trades) Award. - (ii) Following any adjustment to the federal Local Government Industry Award 2010, leave is reserved for the parties to apply to amend the vehicle allowances as set out in clause 15(x) and clause 15(xi)(j) of this Award to reflect such adjustment.
-The relevant adjustment factor for this purpose is the percentage movement in the index figure published by the Australian Bureau of Statistics for Eight Capitals, private motoring sub-group (Cat No 6401.0). - (iii) Following any adjustment to the federal Local Government Industry Award 2010, leave is reserved for the parties to apply to amend the meal allowance set out in clause 15(xiv) to reflect such adjustment.
-The relevant adjustment factor for this purpose is the percentage movement in the index figure published by the Australian Bureau of Statistics for Eight Capitals, take away and fast foods sub-group (Cat No 6401.0). - (iv) Leave is reserved for the parties to the Award to apply to vary the traineeship wage rates in Clause 30E(xvi) in accordance with the pay scales derived from the federal Local Government Industry Award 2010. - (v) Leave is reserved for the parties to the Award to apply to vary Clause 30, Junior and Trainee Employment, to reflect industry training needs. - (vi) Leave is reserved for the parties to apply to vary the Award consistent with the principles of the Industrial Relations Commission of New South Wales in relation to the accreditation of employees by the Building Professionals Board. - (vii) Leave is reserved for the parties to apply to vary the Award to reflect legislative changes that relate to parental leave. - (viii) Leave is reserved for the parties to apply to vary Clause 16C, variations to leaseback fees, to reflect future changes to fringe benefits tax. - (ix) Subject to the necessary legislative changes occurring, which the parties undertake to pursue, leave is reserved for the parties to apply to vary Clause 21D, Annual Leave, to provide that employees may, with the consent of the employer, take annual leave at either full, half or double pay.
+- (i) Leave is reserved for the parties to the Award to apply to vary tool allowances as set out in Clause 16(vi)(a) and compensation of tools as set out in Clause 16(vi)(d) of this Award in line with the Crown Employees (Skilled Trades) Award. - (ii) Following any adjustment to the federal Local Government Industry Award 2010, leave is reserved for the parties to apply to amend the vehicle allowances as set out in Clause 17A(i), Clause 17A(ii) and Clause 16(x)(j) of this Award to reflect such adjustment.
+The relevant adjustment factor for this purpose is the percentage movement in the index figure published by the Australian Bureau of Statistics for Eight Capitals, private motoring sub-group (Cat No 6401.0). - (iii) Following any adjustment to the federal Local Government Industry Award 2010, leave is reserved for the parties to apply to amend the meal allowance set out in Clause 15(xiv) to reflect such adjustment.
+The relevant adjustment factor for this purpose is the percentage movement in the index figure published by the Australian Bureau of Statistics for Eight Capitals, take away and fast foods sub-group (Cat No 6401.0). - (iv) Leave is reserved for the parties to the Award to apply to vary the traineeship wage rates in Clause 31E(xii) in accordance with the pay scales derived from the federal Local Government Industry Award 2010. - (v) Leave is reserved for the parties to the Award to apply to vary Clause 31, Junior and Trainee Employment, to reflect industry training needs. - (vi) Leave is reserved for the parties to apply to vary the Award consistent with the principles of the Industrial Relations Commission of New South Wales in relation to the accreditation of employees by the Building Professionals Board. - (vii) Leave is reserved for the parties to apply to vary the Award to reflect legislative changes that relate to parental leave. - (viii) Leave is reserved for the parties to apply to vary Clause 17B(iii)(b), variations to leaseback fees, to reflect future changes to fringe benefits tax. - (ix) Leave is reserved for the parties to apply to vary Clause 22D, Annual Leave, to reflect variations to the Annual Holidays Act 1944 (NSW) in relation to payment in lieu of annual leave or the taking of annual leave at full, half or double pay. - (x) Leave is reserved for the parties to apply to vary the Award to reflect legislative changes (statute and/or regulations) concerning the registration of professional engineers. - (xi) The parties agree to commence a thorough review of the following allowances within 12 months of the commencement of the Award and have leave reserved to apply to the Industrial Relations Commission of New South Wales during the life of the Award for a determination of the arrangements to apply in the next award to succeed this Award: - Level 1 Adverse Working Conditions Allowance subclause 16(i) of the Award